Basecamp-Research/HiFi-NN/README.md

 ```

 ### Downloading requisite files
-The files necessary to run HiFi-NN can be downloaded from the following urls:
+The files necessary to run HiFi-NN can be downloaded from the following url:
 `wget https://zenodo.org/records/15013616/files/ModelData.zip`

 # Inference